 Of course, he quickly discovers that those words alone are powerless to effect the change necessary to solve his problem.

 A New Year’s resolution is an interesting concept.
 On one hand, we love the idea of a quick and easy fix.
 The opportunity to wake up to a new year and a new life sounds pretty amazing, but then there’s that whole work part.
 The part of the resolution that requires something from us.
-The opportunity for a new me is empowering.
+Declaring a resolution is empowering.
 The execution, however, sounds exhausting.

 So I’ve always avoided declaring resolutions.
 January 1st comes and goes and I simply start counting down the days until the sun makes a more regular appearance in my neck of the woods.

-Switching things up was just a recipe for failure.
-Why would anyone open themselves up to the opportunity to fail?
-After all, “if it’s not broke, don’t fix it,” has brought me this far.
+After all, “if it’s not broke, don’t fix it,” had brought me this far.

 But, then the slow suffocation of discontentment sets in.
 My inability to balance it all was becoming glaringly obvious.
 It was as if the girl I could be and wanted to be, was clawing her way to the surface with or without my permission.